Water-rich foods to keep you hydrated

 With increased summertime temperatures and sunshine, now is the ideal time for enjoying the outdoors.
-But whether you’re spending time walking through your neighbourhood, playing at the park, or enjoying a meal on the patio, it’s important to keep your body hydrated for optimal physical and mental performance.
+But whether you’re spending time walking through your neighbourhood, playing at the park, or enjoying a meal on the deck, it’s important to keep your body hydrated for optimal physical and mental performance.

 If you are doing outdoor physical activity or spending long periods of time in the sun, dehydration can occur if you’re not drinking enough or losing fluids via sweat.
 Dehydration can cause fatigue and headaches, impact mood and memory, and increase the likelihood of cramps and dizziness.